 Submission Limits

 Managing submission limits in Elvanto forms is essential for controlling the number of entries.
-Depending on the type of form you are using, there are different ways to set these limits.
+Depending on your form type, you can set different submission limits:

 Once a Form Has Been Submitted